 A list of committees, and board and committee chairs shall be published annually in one of ACM's publications sent to all members.
 Changes in individuals who chair boards, committees and subcommittees shall be published as soon as possible in one of ACM's publications sent to all members.
 The President shall, at each meeting, notify the Council of new board and committee chairs.

 The Education Board shall be responsible for the educational activities of ACM, including accreditation and curricula.

-The Chairs of the Education Board and Membership Activities Board shall be non-voting ex-officio members of Council.
+The Chairs of the Education Board and Practitioner Board shall be non-voting ex-officio members of Council.